Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 > NOTE: Keep in mind that due to the randomness of scrap spawns, the specified values represent the relative weighting
 > of items for that moon, not a guaranteed outcome.

-> NOTE: Also, note that the Apparatus doesn't spawn like regular scrap.
-It's part of a room generated inside the moon's
+> NOTE: The Apparatus doesn't spawn like regular scrap.
+It's part of a room generated inside the moon's building, making
-> building, making its spawn rate uncontrollable.
+> its spawn rate uncontrollable.

 # Adjustments